-Adjusting Effects on the FI with the PARAMETER and EDIT Dials
+Adjusting Effects with the PARAMETER and EDIT Dials

-Setting the DATA digit on the FI's display to default (5) using the EDIT dial will reproduce the effects settings exactly as they were saved in the Editor.
+Setting the DATA digit on the FI4's display to default (0) using the EDIT dial will reproduce the effects settings exactly as they are saved in the program file data.

 The EDIT dial will only adjust the last active effect in the chain.